 Emphasis in this course is placed on the decision-making process with regard to liabilities and capital.
-Students analyze problems related to short- and intermediate-term financing, long-term financing, and capital structure and dividend policy faced by management.
-Students are trained in the programming and use of the widely accepted financial calculators for the solution of practical business applications.
-Prerequisite: BUS200
+Students analyze problems related to short- and intermediate-term financing, long-term financing, and

 BUS301 Retail Management

 This course studies the strategic retail management process, including the retail mix and retail environment.
 The primary focuses are targeting customers, information gathering, location analysis, merchandise and operations management, pricing strategy, promotional strategy, and integrating and controlling the retail strategy.